aws/eks-anywhere/docs/developer/best-practice.md

 ##### Loggers

-Loggers are sometimes treated as a special depency by making entire projects depend on a package level logger.
+Loggers are sometimes treated as a special dependency by making entire projects depend on a package level logger.
 This _masks_ a crucial dependency that is hard to change without impacting the rest of the code base.
 To understand why this is bad, consider extracting a package into its own repository for reusability.
 Depending on a package level logger, or any other package level dependencies, makes the extraction process unnecessarily difficult.

 Logger's are not special dependencies, inject them like any other dependency.
 If you want to minimize the surface area of the default initializing constructor (`New...` funcs) you may construct noop loggers to satisfy the logger dependency and provide a means to override the logger with a setter.